Central Alabama VA Healthcare System West Campus

 Central Alabama VA Healthcare System West Campus - Montgomery, AL

 Central Alabama Va Healthcare System West Campus is one of mental health clinics in Montgomery, AL, located at 215 Perry Hill Road, Montgomery, AL 36109.
-As part of treatment, it offers psychotropic medication, group therapy and cognitive behavioral therapy.
-Staff members who work at Central Alabama Va Healthcare System West Campus will provide mental health services to adults, seniors 65 or older and young adults.
-In addition, Central Alabama Va Healthcare System West Campus can provide treatment to seniors or older adults, LGBT and veterans.
+As part of treatment, it offers group therapy, psychotropic medication and cognitive behavioral therapy.
+Staff members who work at Central Alabama Va Healthcare System West Campus will provide mental health services to seniors 65 or older, adults and young adults.
+In addition, Central Alabama Va Healthcare System West Campus can provide treatment to seniors or older adults, veterans and people requiring dual diagnosis treatment.
 Additional services that Central Alabama Va Healthcare System West Campus offers include illness management and recovery, suicide prevention services and chronic disease/illness management.

 Address: 215 Perry Hill Road, Montgomery, AL 36109